tangles in the warm shallow rock pools

 Range

-Found throughout the North and South Islands in shallow, sunlit waters of rock pools, estuaries, and on muddy bottoms.
+Found throughout North and South Islands in shallow, sunlit waters.
 Most common in sheltered coastal waters with still or slow-moving conditions.
-Also found worldwide in fresh, brackish, and salt water.
+Also found worldwide.

 Endemism